Overview of Society Registration

 - Prepare other Necessary Documents

-Documentation plays a vital in the Society Registration criteria.
+Documentation plays a vital in the Registration criteria.
 Hence, affix the documents of Cover Letter, Minutes of the Meeting, Declaration, ID Proof, as prescribed by Society Registration Act, 1860.
+Here's how to check society registration online in India.

 - File Documents with the Concerned Registrar